bajabio/a-view-to-a-kill/README.md

 A toolkit for discovering and prioritizing cancer synthetic-lethal drug targets from public genome-scale data (DepMap CRISPR dependencies, copy number, expression, mutation; Ensembl paralogs;
 GTEx; protein interactions).
-It implements two complementary target-discovery models and the driver-versus-passenger discipline that keeps their predictions honest.
+It implements two complementary target-discovery models and the driver-versus-passenger discipline that keeps their predictions .

 The central idea: cancers delete DNA in blocks, so a deleted gene often drags an innocent neighbor (a *passenger*) down with it.
 When that passenger has an essential **paralog**, the surviving copy